Authored by the expert who managed and guided the team behind the Argentina Property Pack

 Sources: Batimes, CAF, Statista

-10) Argentina’s property market still isn’t friendly to foreign buyers
+8) Argentina’s property market remains unfriendly to foreign buyers

-Buying property in Argentina can be a real challenge for foreigners.
+Buying property in Argentina is tough for foreign buyers.

-Sources: Global Property Guide, Lawyers Argentina, The Latinvestor
+Sources: Global Property Guide, Lawyers Argentina, Global Property Guide

-11) PH properties are much more popular than apartments
+9) PH properties are gaining more popularity compared to apartments

 One major reason is the significant cost savings they offer.
-Owners can save a hefty amount, up to $200,000 ARS annually, on maintenance fees compared to apartment living, making them a financially attractive option.
+Owners can save up to $200,000 ARS annually on maintenance fees compared to typical apartments, which is a big draw for many.
+This financial advantage is hard to ignore, especially when every peso counts.

 In Argentina, inflation is skyrocketing, especially in 2023 and 2024.